obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/grappling-hook.md

 Developed by: [[chrisgrieser]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

 Obsidian Plugin for blazingly fast file switching.
-For people for whom using the Quick Switcher still takes too much time.
+For those who find the Quick Switcher still too slow.

 %% ----- Do not edit anything above this line ----- %%